m-rosinsky/Courier/README.md

 Check out the `dev_log.md` file, where I document my thought process throughout the development of this language.

-I am developing this language as I take the Stanford University [Compiler Theory](https://learning.edx.org/course/course-v1:StanfordOnline+SOE.YCSCS1+3T2020/home), as a means of self-study as the course progresses.
+I am developing this as I take the Stanford University [Compiler Theory](https://learning.edx.org/course/course-v1:StanfordOnline+SOE.YCSCS1+3T2020/home), as a means of self-study as the course progresses.

 The course is ultimately broken down into 6 parts: